Click to enlarge

-For the years before 1908, use the following sources (which I can search as part of my professional research service):
+For the years before 1908, the following Queensland sources are available:

 Pension records after mid-1909 are held by the National Archives of Australia, to whom enquiries should be directed; but two Queensland sources may give some information:

 The Macquarie Book of Events says that New South Wales introduced the first old age pensions in 1900, and similar legislation was passed in Victoria around the same time.
 Enquiries should be directed to archival institutions in those States.

 Police Department correspondence 1908-1952 refers to some residents of other States.
-See also the other suggestions below.
+See also 'Other Suggestions' below.

 Police Department correspondence re old age pensions and invalid pensions 1908-1952 (for Queenslanders plus a few interstate residents).

 My other genealogy sites have additional advice and names.